Junior-Sousa/design-rest-api/README.md

 # Design REST API

-"REST (REpresentational State Transfer), is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other." - codecademy
+REST (REpresentational State Transfer), is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other. - codecademy

 ### HTTP Verbs